Landing Page Failure

 - Make the call to action button very prominent.
 Everything gets smaller on mobile devices so make sure visitors can find the call to action button.

 The landing page is the first step in your inbound marketing program.
 Once someone completes the conversion form be sure the rest of your house is in order.
-If you would like tolearn more about landing pages, email campaigns join us for the next Marketing Boot Camp.
+If you would like to learn more more, check out the resources in the Digital Toolbox.